A mobile-first online booking experience tailored for convenience and ease of use

 Adjusting their appointment is generally quick and easy.

-Users found it helpful to see FAQs on the site for questions they may have or not thought of yet.
+Users found it helpful to see FAQs on the site for questions they may have or not have thought of yet.

 2. Define